spotinst/help/src/docs/managed-instance/getting-started/create-a-new-managed-instance.md

 ## Get Started

-1. To create a new Managed Instance from scratch, go to the Managed Instance dashboard on the Spot console and click New Instance on the top right.
+1. To create a new Managed Instance from scratch, go to the Managed Instance dashboard on the Spot Console and click New Instance on the top right.

 <img src="/managed-instance/_media/gettingstarted-create-new-01.png" />